ItalyPaleAle/unlocker/README.md

 - **`keyId`** (string): The name of the key stored in the Key Vault.
 - Optional keys:
   - **`keyVersion`** (string): The version of the key stored in Key Vault to use; if omitted, it defaults to the latest key.
-  - **`timeout`** (integer): An optional timeout for the operation, in seconds; default is 300 seconds (or 5 minutes).
+  - **`timeout`** (integer): An optional timeout for the operation, in seconds.
+If empty, the value is taken from the configuration option `requestTimeout` (whose default value is 300 seconds, or 5 minutes).
 If an admin doesn't approve (or deny) the operation in that timeframe, the request is automatically canceled.

 For example, with curl and the sample data above (note that `aGVsbG93b3JsZA==` is the base64-encoded representation of `helloworld`, the key we want to encrypt; we are also setting an optional timeout of 10 minutes, or 600 seconds):